jsreddy3/Skin-Cancer-Detection/README.md

 If you are looking for further instructions, specifics, or the file with the data I used for this paragraph, you can visit[this link](https://github.com/udacity/dermatologist-ai) and follow the recommendations and instructions on how this all works.

 ## Prerequisite Files and Structures
-1First, you need a Jupyter Notebook.
+- First, you need a Jupyter Notebook.
 I do all my code through [Anaconda](https://www.anaconda.com).
-2Next, you need a GPU or a CPU.
+- Next, you need a GPU or a CPU.
 I highly recommend a GPU; if you're following along with the Udacity Nanodegree there should be one available.
-3Next, you're going to need the files.
+- Next, you're going to need the files.
 Go to the recommendations and instructions I attached in the "What You Need to Get Started" Section; I would use 7zip to download the skin diagnosis datasets, as explained by @udacity.
-4You also need PyTorch and its corresponding libraries.
+- You also need PyTorch and its corresponding libraries.
 You can check out some installation instructions on the [PyTorch website](https://pytorch.org/get-started/previous-versions/)
-5A portion of the project uses a keratinocyte/melanocyte binary classification at the end.
+- A portion of the project uses a keratinocyte/melanocyte binary classification at the end.
 I reorganized the files to combine two of them and left the third as its own

 ## Author
 @jsreddy3, or Jaiden Reddy!
 If you have questions you can email me at jaidenreddy@gmail.com